 Repeated Courses and Transcription of Grades

-Any course at Wabash may be repeated at any time (with the exception of Freshman Tutorial) with the understanding that:
+Any course at Wabash may be repeated at any time (with the exceptions of Freshman Tutorial and Freshman Colloquium/Enduring Questions) with the understanding that:

 • The course must be repeated at Wabash.

 • Course credits toward graduation are to be counted only once.

 • When a student withdraws from the College, all currently registered courses will receive a mark of WD.
 This will remain permanently on the student’s record.